12-VidE/annotate-audio/README.md

     -   feat: Reset `chunk` option from the modal
     -   feat: More Obsidian commands
     -   fix [#5](https://github.com/12-VidE/annotate-audio/issues/5): Stop audiobox when another one start playing
+    -   fix: Obsidian commands are shown only when they can be correctly applied
 -   **1.2.1**
     -   fix: Read audio duration from metadata.
 It drastically decreases loading time
 -   **1.2.0**